-Technical Analysis of GBP/USD
+Technical analysis: GBP/USD

-The British Prime Minister’s refusal to sign the European debt restructuring deal in December 2011 did nothing to stop this trend.
+The British prime minister’s refusal to sign the European debt restructuring deal in December 2011 did nothing to stop this trend.

 Right now the GBP/USD exchange rate is well below the Ichimoku cloud.
 It is also below the blue Kijun Sen line and the red Tenkan Sen line.
 The green Chinkou Span is situated below the price of 26 periods ago.

-So far, the price has failed to break through the low of 1.52708 we saw on 6th October last year.
-When this happens it should be a good entry point for a medium term short trade.
+All of this confirms that we are in the grip of a bear run against the pound, which is unlikely to change soon.
+So far, the price has failed to break through the low of 1.52708 we saw on 6 October last year.
+When this happens it should be a good entry point for a medium-term short trade.

 Anyone going long on the pound right now is very optimistic indeed, except day traders of course, who can always make use of short-term spikes to make a few dollars.